MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

 notificationManager.Notify (notificationId, notification);
 ```

-In this example, the existing `Notification.Builder` object is used to
+In this example, the existing `NotificationCompat.Builder` object is used to
 create a new notification object with a different title and message.
 The new notification object is published using the identifier of the
 previous notification, and this updates the content of the